-You may request the issuer to repurchase the securities from you but this right is qualified by restrictions on amount of retraction requests received which are greater than 35% of the Preferred Shares issued and outstanding (as at the beginning of the then-current fiscal year during which such notices are given); or purchase of the aggregate number of Preferred Shares subject to the retraction notices given in a calendar month would result in the Company having purchased a number of Preferred Shares which is greater than 5% of the Preferred Shares issued and outstanding; and retractions that would cause us to cease to qualify as a MIC.
+You may request the issuer to repurchase the securities from you but this right is qualified by restrictions on amount of retraction requests received which are greater than 35% of the Preferred Shares issued and outstanding (as at the beginning of the then-current fiscal year during which such notices are given); or purchase of the aggregate number of Preferred Shares subject to the retraction notices given in a calendar month would result in the Company having purchased a number of Preferred Shares which is greater than 5% of the Preferred Shares issued and outstanding (as at the beginning of the then-current fiscal year during which such notices are given); and retractions that would cause us to cease to qualify as a MIC.
 As a result, you might not receive the amount of proceeds that you want.
 See Item 5 - Securities Offered.